For $149, this Oakland Airport vending machine dispenses covid tests

 The airport said in its release that tests will cost between $130 and $150, though the going price is $149 on Wellness 4 Humanity’s site.
 The machines at the airport are operated by tech company Swyft, which partnered with Wellness 4 Humanity.

-But there’s bad news for Hawaii travelers: the Wellness 4 Humanity test cannot be used to enter Hawaii under the state’s strict travel regulations.
-And because it takes a couple of days to get results, it is intended mostly for people arriving at the airport who want to easily pick up a test after flying in.
+But there’s bad news for Hawaii travelers: The Wellness 4 Humanity test cannot be used to enter Hawaii under the state’s strict travel regulations.
+Because it takes a couple of days to get results, it is intended mostly for people arriving at the airport who want to easily pick up a test after flying in.